astroCAMP: A Community Benchmark and Co-Design Framework for Sustainable SKA-Scale Radio Imaging: Introduction

 \section{Introduction}

 Modern radio interferometers are entering a regime where \emph{computing, not photon collection, limits scientific capability}.
-Arrays such as LOFAR, MWA, ASKAP, and the VLA already generate visibility, calibration, and imaging workloads that strain current HPC facilities, and these pressures intensify for the Square Kilometre Array (SKA), the most data-intensive radio observatory ever built.
-SKA-Low and SKA-Mid---illustrated in Fig.~\ref{fig:ska}---will stream $\sim$8--20\,Tb/s of correlated visibilities to two Science Data Processors (SDPs), each expected to operate within a site-level power cap of 5\,MW for several decades~\cite{dewdney2009ska,broekema2015ska}.
+Pathfinder and precursor radio interferometers---the Low-Frequency Array (LOFAR), the Murchison Widefield Array (MWA), the Australian Square Kilometre Array Pathfinder (ASKAP), and the Very Large Array (VLA)---already generate visibility, calibration, and imaging workloads that strain current high-performance computing (HPC) facilities, and these pressures intensify for the Square Kilometre Array (SKA), the most data-intensive radio observatory ever built.
+SKA-Low and SKA-Mid---illustrated in Fig.~\ref{fig:ska}---will stream $\sim$8--20\,Tb/s of correlated visibilities to two Science Data Processors (SDPs), each expected to operate within a site-level power cap of 1\,MW for several decades~\cite{dewdney2009ska,broekema2015ska}.
 Because both SDPs are located on carbon-intensive grids in South Africa and Australia, energy efficiency directly determines operational cost, scientific throughput, and long-term sustainability.